 Psychographic segmentation provides this insight.
 The proprietary model classifies healthcare consumers into one of five groups based on their lifestyle, values and preferences.
 In turn, providers learn which educational materials their patients like, what messaging they’re most likely to respond to and which channels they’re most likely to engage with.

 Balance Seekers, for example, need lots of options and concrete evidence.
 They prefer to choose for themselves how success looks in their healthcare.
 While they value their doctor’s opinion, they don’t consider them the end-all, be-all resource.
-By offering Balance Seekers patient education materials with strong data behind it, you can help them make the best decisions for their care.
+By developing patient education materials with strong data behind it, you can help Balance Seekers make the best decisions for their care.

 Direction Takers, on the other hand, need to know how to fit healthcare into their everyday lives.
 Unlike Balance Seekers, Direction Takers are much more likely to trust what their healthcare providers say and recommend automatically.
 In fact, by providing them an explicit checklist of things they need to do, you will set them up for success.

 Priority Jugglers need to know you understand their situation.
 They are busy people who will prioritize their family’s health over their own.
 By appealing to their sense of commitment, you can increase the likelihood that they’ll follow your recommendations.
 Show them that you understand how important their family is, but that they must take care of themselves to best care for their families.